netket/netket/docs/docs/parallelization.md

 Historically the principal way to run {code}`netket` in parallel has been to use MPI via {code}`mpi4py` and {code}`mpi4jax`.
 However, recently jax gained support for shared arrays and collective operations on multiple devices/nodes (see [here](https://jax.readthedocs.io/en/latest/jax_array_migration.html#jax-array-migration) and [here](https://jax.readthedocs.io/en/latest/multi_process.html)) and we adapted {code}`netket` to support those, enabling native parallelism via jax.

-:::{warning}
+:::{note}
 This feature is still a work in progress, but as of September 2024 it is very reliable and we are routinely using it for our research.
+We will soon declare it *stable* and stop calling it experimental.

 Moreover, we found that sharding leads to a consistent 5-10% speedup over MPI when using multiple GPUs.
 :::

 (jax_single_process)=
-### Sharding: Single node, multiple GPUs (single process sharding)
+### Sharding: Single process, multiple GPUs

-To run on a single process with multiple devices on a single node usually all that is necessary is to set the environment flag `NETKET_EXPERIMENTAL_SHARDING=1`, e.g. by setting them before importing {code}`netket`.
+If all you want is to use all the GPUs available on your computer for a calculation, all that is necessary is to set the environment flag `NETKET_EXPERIMENTAL_SHARDING=1` **before importing** NetKet.
+See an example below

 As this mode is having a single python process control all gpus, code is easy to write and you don't need to take care of anything in particular.